-The Indigent Services department assists Blaine County residents with the payment of medical and some non medical expenses.
+The Indigent Services department assists Blaine County residents with the payment of some necessary expenses.
 Assistance from Blaine County is required to be “a last resort".
-All counties in Idaho, including Blaine County, require repayment of any taxpayer funds used to assist a county resident under Idaho law.

 Before assistance can be provided, however, certain requirements will have to be met and the applicant must appear for an interview.
 Applicants must be prepared to provide personal information regarding living situation, income, assets of all types, insurance, resources, expenses, and any other documentation required to determine eligibility.